 Ride day bike drop off and packet pickup

 Packet pickup the day of the ride opens at 6 a.m.
-Bike drop off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive bordered by the Lodge Service Drive and Kirby across from Structure 2.
-Please give yourself plenty of time to drop off your bike, pickup your packet and get to the starting line.
-Complimentary, secure bike valet will be provided following the ride.
+Bike drop-off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive, bordered by the Lodge service drive and Kirby, across from Structure 2.
+Please give yourself plenty of time to drop off your bike, pick up your packet and get to the starting line.
+Secure bike valet service will be available after the ride, free of charge.

 Detroit Marriott at the Renaissance Center